-From September 2016 we have introduced a new Induction Package for new staff, this incorporates all aspects of Early years including inclusion, play and safeguarding.
-This is a 3 months for staff to complete within their 6-month probation.
-Every staff member is fully qualified in National Vocational Qualification (NVQ) level 3 or above in child care and has up to date first aid training We work alongside the specialist services involved with your child and we welcome them to our playgroup.
-Working closely with you and your child will enable us to build stronger relationships and understand your support needed better.
-The playgroup’s SENCo has attended the special educational needs induction training, Thomas training for autistic children and attends termly SENCo support meetings which contain important changes, legislation or new ideas and resources to support children with SEN. All information is then cascaded down to the rest of the team.
+Every staff member undertakes regular first aid and safeguarding training and any other training relevant to each individual child, ie. diabetes.
+We work alongside the specialist services involved with your child and we welcome them to our Playgroup.
+Working closely with you and your child will enable us to build stronger relationships and understand any support you may need as a parent.
+The Playgroup's SENDCo has attended the special educational needs induction training, Thomas training for autistic children and attends termly SENDCo support meetings which contain important changes, legislation or new ideas and resources to support children with SEND.
+All information is then cascaded down to the rest of the team.
 Most staff members have attended basic sign language (Makaton) training which we endeavour to incorporate into our songs and rhymes, through general play and specific activities such as snack.
-We are currently working on producing signs and symbols to display within the Playgroup to aid our children’s communication skills.
-Court Moor Playgroup works closely with outside agencies such as Portage who work directly with parents in their own home, local children’s centres and our Area Inclusion Officer to ensure the Playgroup is able to offer a suitable environment for all children to learn, play and most importantly feel safe in.
+We work closely with outside agencies such as Portage who work directly with parents in their own home, to ensure the Playgroup is able to offer a suitable environment for all children to learn, play and most importantly feel safe in.

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

-Court Moor Playgroup has a total team of five who are all qualified to NVQ level 3 or above in childcare.
-The Manager Wendy Hamley is trained to level 6, with the Setting Leader Sue Rashleigh is trained to level 5, with the remaining holding NVQ level 3 qualifications.
-All staff have completed both their first aid training and safeguarding training.
-Our SENCo Sue Rashleigh is our Behaviour Officer as well and has attended Thomas training for autistic children, behaviour management training, language projects and speech and language courses.
-Sue Rashleigh attends termly networking meeting to keep up to date with new legislation and news.
-Team members have attended various training courses which include speech and language, letters and sounds, music, Makaton and strive to continue their professional development.
-All Staff training are recorded.
-Here are a few examples o Makaton o Speak & Language training o Senco o Behaviour training.
+Court Moor Community Playgroup has a total team of six who are all qualified in childcare.
+The Senior Setting Leader is trained to level 5, Senior Early Years Practitioner and 3 Early Years Practitioners holding an NVQ level 3 qualification with the remaining Early Years Practitioner holding an NVQ level 2 qualification.
+All staff regularly complete both their first aid training and safeguarding training.
+Our SENDCo is our Behaviour Officer as well and has attended Thomas training for autistic children, behaviour management training, language projects and speech and language courses.
+The SENDCo and SENDCo support attend termly networking meetings to keep up to date with new legislation and news.
+All staff have attended various training courses which include behaviour, speech and language, basic Makaton and strive to continue their professional development.

 - How will my child/young person be included in activities outside this classroom including school trips?